hybridgroup/yzma/README.md

 ## Models

-`yzma` uses models in the GGUF format support by `llama.cpp`.
+`yzma` uses models in the GGUF format supported by `llama.cpp`.
 You can find many models in GGUF format on Hugging Face (over 147k at last count):

 https://huggingface.co/models?library=gguf&sort=trending